joeblau/joeblau.github.io/Content/index.md

 ~$ ./blau investments

+- **mage** - A product devleoer collaborative AI application development tool
+- **assemble** - The future of compensation is data-driven, technology-enabled, and strategic
+- **hairlooks** - Empowering communities of hairstylists and barbers to elevate their craft.
 - **flexport** — the freight forwarder for modern logistics teams
-- **gitignore.io** — create useful .gitignore files for your project
+- **gitignore.io**ᵉˣᶦᵗ — create useful .gitignore files for your project

 ~$ ./blau work